SenseNet/docs.sensenet.com/content/tutorials/getting-started/getting-started-with-react.md

 ```

 <div>&nbsp;</div>
 <note severity="info"><strong>Important</strong>: In this tutorial we assume that all the content items you are working with are <strong>public</strong> (accessible for visitors).
-You can make content (for example files or whole folders) public on the admin UI: on the <strong>Set permissions</strong> page hit the Make content public button.
+You can make content (for example files or whole folders) public on the admin ui: on the <strong>Set permissions</strong> page hit the Make content public button.
 </note>
 &nbsp;
 &nbsp;